lbybee/lbybee.github.io/_pages/papers.md

     </details>

-**5. Change-point Computation for Large Graphical Models: A Scalable Algorithm for Gaussian Graphical Models with Change-points**\
+**Change-point Computation for Large Graphical Models: A Scalable Algorithm for Gaussian Graphical Models with Change-points**\
     (with [Yves Atchadé](https://math.bu.edu/people/atchade/))\
     *Journal of Machine Learning Research*\
     This version: January 2018\